tipotto/CheatSheet/nfs.md

 3. Create a mount point
 4. Mount the NFS share to the mount point
 5. [Download](https://github.com/polo-sec/writing/blob/master/Security%20Challenge%20Walkthroughs/Networks%202/bash) or make a bash executable (The file must be owned by root)
-6. Add the SUID bit permission to the bash executable
+6. Add the SUID bit and execution permission to the bash executable
-7. Locate the file into the mount point
-8. SSH into the remote host (if SSH private key is found in the share)
+7. SSH into the remote host (if SSH private key is found in the share)
-9. Run the executable on the remote host
+8. Run the executable on the remote host

 ## NFS-Common
 NFS-Common includes programs such as: lockd, statd, showmount, nfsstat, gssd, idmapd and mount.nfs.